 b.
-The Consul and Magister must sign a statement as their attestation that the chapter will adhere to the Foundational Leadership certificate curriculum, including both the P4B and r4l programs.
+The Consul, Magister and kustos must sign a statement as their attestation that the chapter will adhere to the Foundational Leadership certificate curriculum, including both the P4B and r4l programs.
 Any deviation from the Foundational leadership certificate curriculum, including both the p4b and r4l programs, may be grounds for disciplinary action against the chapter, and may result in disciplinary action against the undergraduate officers, up to and including expulsion from membership.

 c.
-The Grand Praetor and the Chapter Advisor have no duty to investigate or monitor the Foundational leadership certificate, including both the p4b and r4l programs, beyond the written commitment of the officers noted above.
+The Foundational leadership mentor, Grand Praetor and Chapter Advisor have no duty to investigate or monitor the Foundational leadership certificate, including both the p4b and r4l programs, beyond the written commitment of the officers noted above.

 d.
-In accordance with the Foundational Leadership Certificate curriculum, no Preparation for brotherhood pledge education program shall exceed 5 weeks excluding time when school is not in session or during midterm exams.
+In accordance with the Foundational Leadership Certificate curriculum, no Preparation for brotherhood pledge education program shall exceed five (5) weeks excluding time when school is not in session or during midterm exams.
 The five-week pledge program shall begin with the formal pledging/big brother ceremony, and chapters must deploy the big brother program beginning in the first week of the foundational leadership certificate and the p4b program.
 All new members must be initiated prior to the commencement of final exams.
 If a host institution requires a shorter term for a pledge program, a shorter, prescribed version of the model P4B program shall be used in its entirety.
 Furthermore, no Ritual for life new initiate program may exceed five (5) weeks in length.

 E6.02-f-3 Any activities which are inconsistent with the letter and/or the spirit of Statute 6.02-f shall result in Executive Committee action.
 Such action may lead to individual suspension or expulsion, and to suspension or revocation of the Charter of an active chapter.
 If an active chapter is found to be engaging in any activity judged unacceptable by the Executive Committee, that chapter will have the burden of establishing the “good faith” behind its decision to continue or initiate such activity.